AlynxZhou/hikaru/tutorials/theme.md

 Templates in subdir won't be treat as layouts so you can use them as modules.

+Some templating engines have a root dir that all include commands is relative to this path, typically Hikaru will set it to `layouts/` dir.

 - `index`: Site index page.
 - `archives`: Site archive page.
 - `tags`: This page shows all tags of this site.